-Officials and employees shall refrain from attempting to influence anyone concerning the awarding of town contracts on the basis of their business, family or political relationship with any of the individuals involved.
+Officials and employees shall refrain from attempting to influence anyone concerning the awarding of Town contracts on the basis of their business, family or political relationship with any of the individuals involved.

-No employee of the town other than the First Selectman shall serve on a board, commission or other town body that deliberates and/or makes decisions directly or indirectly affecting that employee's remuneration or working conditions.
+No employee of the Town other than the First Selectman shall serve on a board, commission or other Town body that deliberates and/or makes decisions directly or indirectly affecting that employee's remuneration or working conditions.

-An official or employee who has any financial or other private interest in any official action under consideration shall either:
+An official or employee who has any financial or other personal interest in any official action under consideration shall either:

-- (1) Disqualify himself or herself from participating in the deliberation and decision-making thereupon; or - (2) Disclose on the record the nature and extent of such interest and seek a ruling as follows: The governing town official, board or commission involved shall then rule or vote on the official's or employee's right to: - (a) Participate in discussion of the issue; - (b) Right to vote on the issue.
+Disqualify himself or herself from participating in the deliberation and decision-making thereupon; or (2)

+Disclose on the record the nature and extent of such interest and seek a ruling as follows: The governing Town official, board or commission involved shall then rule or vote on the official's or employee's right to:

+Participate in discussion of the issue;

+Right to vote on the issue.

-Violation of these provisions with the knowledge express or implied of any person or corporation contracting with or making a sale to the town shall render such contract or sale voidable by the board, commission or agency having jurisdiction.
-(4)
+Violation of these provisions with the knowledge, express or implied, of any person or corporation contracting with or making a sale to the Town shall render such contract or sale voidable by the board, commission or agency having jurisdiction.

 Section 11-6.
-Disclosure of Confidential Information.
+Disclosure of confidential information.

-Because of their position in town administration, officials and employees have access to information that may not be in the public domain.
+Because of their position in Town administration, officials and employees have access to information that may not be in the public domain.
 Confidential information is any information not in the public record and which is obtained only by reason of an official's or employee's position.